veltman/learninglunches/commandline/README.md

 Navigating
 ----------

-The two core commands for navigating what folder the prompt is in are `cd` and `ls`.
+The two core commands for navigating what directory the prompt is in are `cd` and `ls`.

 `cd` stands for "Change Directory" and must be followed by a directory you want to change to.
 You can supply an absolute or relative path.